appfolio/rails-forward_compatible_controller_tests/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.

-Then, run `rake test` to run the tests.
+To run tests using Rails 4.2, run `bundle exec appraisal actionpack-4.2 rake test`.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).